What can be included and what cannot?

 What are regarded as dangerous goods?

-Dangerous goods are defined as goods that present a danger to the safety of people or the environment during transport.
+Dangerous goods are defined as goods that present a danger to the safety of people, infrastructure or the environment during transport.
 These also include everyday products such as perfume, mobile phones and alcohol among others.
 These seemingly harmless items have potentially dangerous characteristics.
 For example, they could be explosive, flammable, poisonous or corrosive.

 What is prohibited?